Updated: Nov 13

 Let's go over some of the main kinds of info-dumps that you are going to avoid like good little students.

-A big problem in the fantasy genre.
+A big problem in the fantasy and SF genres.
 This is where the author has decided to commit pages upon pages to their world's back story.
 They ramble on endlessly about old kings and great battles.